-I know that I can count on myself to get the work done.
-When it’s my butt on the line, I know that I can wake up early, go to bed late.
+I like working for myself and counting on myself to get the job done.
+I have full control over the outcome.
+I know that I can wake up early, go to bed late.
 I can give up TV, or work through the holidays, or spend my free learning how to grow my business.

 I can give myself a raise any time I want just by working harder (or smarter).
 I may not be able to lead a team, but I’m a highly motivated individual and willing to work hard for myself.

 There are over 2 billion people that use the internet every day, and that number grows every year.

 In fact, of the people on the internet right now, only a small portion of them are shopping online.
 In the next few years, this number is going to EXPLODE as technology makes online shopping easier and easier.